mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 ## SUMMARY
 I feel I like was **STAYING CONSISTENT**

 Overall this was a productive week.
-Work has been going well, the renovation is progressing and I have been getting the workouts in.
+Work has been going well, the renovation is progressing and I managed **12.5 hours of training**.
 This was the week that winter turned into summer too.

-Steady improvements in the water are starting to show.
+Steady improvements in the pool are starting to show.
 The early morning sessions are paying off.

 Ironman published the Participant List for IMC.
 My name appears on page 83; 2772 people registered.
 With that many people descending on Penticton, I wonder if the event is going to go ahead...